 South Sanpete School District seeks to provide a school and work environment free from discrimination and sexual harassment.
-In so doing the District shall not discriminate based upon sex sexual orientation, gender identity, race, color, ethnic background, religion, creed, age, citizenship, or disability.
 Employees and students are expected to conduct themselves at all times so as to provide an atmosphere free from discrimination and sexual harassment.
 Any person who engages in discrimination or sexual harassment while acting as a member of the school community will be in violation of this policy and is subject to appropriate disciplinary action.
 The Board has appointed and hereby notified all concerned that the Superintendent of the District or the Board’s designee will serve as the complaint officer.

 The District may not refuse to hire, promote, discharge, demote, or terminate an individual, or may not retaliate against, harass, or discriminate in matters of compensation or in terms, privileges, and conditions of employment against an individual otherwise qualified because the individual breastfeeds or expresses milk in the workplace.